Avalanche Safety Training

 Avalanche Operations Level 1

 Professional-level technical course for anyone interested in working in the snow and avalanche industry.
-This seven-day course is offered in French in Quebec.
+This seven-day training course will be offered in French in the Chic-Chocs from February 9 to 15, 2026.

 Avalanche Safety Training Course Flowchart